Shareholding Membership Policy

 Policy Owner - Combined Board

-Accountable Lead - Director of Governance
+Accountable Lead - Group Company Secretary

 Policy Level - Regulatory / Strategic